anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-1.md

 ## Wrapping Up

 This article covered scaffolding an app using Astro and Preact to build a user interface, and Netlify's CLI to build and serve a serverless function that stands in for a more traditional rest API endpoint.
 At this point you should have a working, albeit minimal, Astro/Preact frontend with a "back end" that sends you some hard-coded data.
-The next article will focus on fetching some of our personalized data from Spotify and rendering it in our UI using the parts of the app we've already built.
+The next articles will focus on authorizing our application and fetching some of our personalized data from Spotify and rendering it in our UI using the parts of the app we've already built.